Why is this review important?

 What should happen next?

-Evidence on light therapy as preventive treatment for patients with a history of SAD is limited.
+Evidence on light therapy as preventive treatment for people with a history of SAD is limited.
 Methodological limitations and the small sample size of the only available study have precluded review author conclusions on effects of light therapy for SAD.
 Given that comparative evidence for light therapy versus other preventive options is limited, the decision for or against initiating preventive treatment of SAD and the treatment selected should be strongly based on patient preferences.

 To assess the efficacy and safety of light therapy (in comparison with no treatment, other types of light therapy, second-generation antidepressants, melatonin, agomelatine, psychological therapies, lifestyle interventions and negative ion generators) in preventing SAD and improving patient-centred outcomes among adults with a history of SAD.